kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 If you haven't done [part 1](blog/ihp-with-elm) of this series, do so first.

-**If you don't want to**, you could [clone the soruce](https://github.com/kodeFant/ihp-with-elm) and checkout to this tag to follow along:
+**If you don't want to**, you could [clone the project source](https://github.com/kodeFant/ihp-with-elm) and checkout to this tag to follow along:

 ```bash
 git clone https://github.com/kodeFant/ihp-with-elm.git